 Ps - there is also a weekly night market right in the centre of town on Wednesday nights over 7 years ago

 It's looking more likely this is a case of poor hygiene and food poisoning related to one (maybe a second) hotel in Chang Mai.

 It's not hard to find the name of the hotel if you search news items, although an official report on the cause is expected from the local governor's office any day now.

 Richard Barrow is a Thai based journalist and writer, he is very good at keeping across these news events, you can follow him on Twitter (richardbarrow).
 The WN safety team is keeping an eye on events, too.
 You can follow our tweets (travelsafety) or log on to safety.worldnomads.com where we have a feed of news and twitter events updated twice daily.

 Often the best way to avoid food poisoning is to only eat food that you have seen get cooked.
 I'd recommend street stalls where they cook it in front of you, or restaurants that have an open kitchen.

-In addition, the bacterial wipes are a great idea almost 7 years ago
+In addition, the bacterial wipes are a great idea over 7 years ago